ethereum/remix-ide/docs/create_deploy.md

 (For details see [Running transactions](https://remix-ide.readthedocs.io/en/latest/run.html))

-The **Remix VM** is convenient because it is a blockchain that runs in the browser and nothing else needs to be installed to run it.

-**NOTE:** When you are in the **Remix VM** and you reload the browser - the **Remix VM** will restart to its fresh & default state.

-For a more realistic testing environment, use a public testnet.

 Select the top Remix VM environment
 -------------------------

+Choose the top first Remix VM in the dropdown list.

-There are a number Remix VM flavors - for the purpose of this tutorial, choose the first one.
-In the Remix VM, there are 10 accounts funded with 100 ether.
+The Remix VM comes with 10 accounts funded with 100 ether.

+**NOTE:** When you are in the **Remix VM** and you reload the browser - the **Remix VM** will also restart to its fresh & default state.
+For a more realistic testing environment, use a public testnet.

 ![](images/a-run-remix-vm-accounts.png)